DeepAffex Developers Guide

 You can view and edit Participants' profile details by clicking the DETAILS and EDIT buttons.

 The Participant Details page contains extra information such as User Profile Index (Profile ID) and measurements taken under this participant.
-You can select measurements with COMPLETE status and bulk download the results as CSV files (one measurement per CSV file, please see the Export Results section for other bulk export).
+You can select measurements with COMPLETE and PARTIAL status and bulk download the results as CSV files (one measurement per CSV file, please see the Export Results section for other bulk export).
 The CSV file has the same format as the one downloaded from the Measurement Details page, please refer to the Measurements section.
-By clicking the DETAILS button, you can also view the results of the selected measurement.
+By clicking the REVIEW SELECTED button, you can also view the results of the selected measurement.

 Participant Details